AlanReviews/AlanReviews/README.md

 - I am a Carleton computer science student with an interest in web development, video games, and programming
 - Pronouns: He/him
-- I am open to many opportunities in the summer and fall
 - 🌱 I’m currently learning R, Java, Discord.js, and Discord.py
 - ⚡ Fun fact: I can speak English.
 I have an intermediate proficieny in French and an elementary proficiency German.
 I understand a little bit of Chinese.